FluentValidation/FluentValidation/docs/aspnet.md

 }
 ```

-You can also use the `SetRulesetForClientsideMessages` extension method within your controller action (you must have the FluentValidation.Mvc namespace imported):
+You can also use the `SetRulesetForClientsideMessages` extension method within your controller action:

 ```csharp
 public ActionResult Index() {